Alegrowin/Swashbuckle.AutoRestExtensions/README.md

 This looks at the schema for the x-nullable property and if the property is marked as x-nullable = false, it add the property in the required array which will be validation against null when generated back to C#.

 # How to build
-1. Compile the code with Visual Studio
+1. Compile the code with Visual Studio 2017

+# How to pack
-2. Run the following command in VS console
+1. Run the following command in VS console
 ```
 Nuget Pack .\Swashbuckle.AutoRestExtensions\Swashbuckle.AutoRestExtensions.csproj -IncludeReferencedProjects
 ```

 Feel free to contribute

+### Disclaimer
+This work is a fork of @gitfool.
+See : https://github.com/gitfool/Swashbuckle/tree/autorest-extensions
+***